Meg Scaling/OTRL

 ADMINISTRATIVE STAFF

-Kimberly Paridaen, Director of Opperations and Compliance
+Kimberly Paridaen, Director of Operations and Corporate Compliance Officer

-Shelly Clise, Revenue Cycle Specialist
+Angela White, Revenue Cycle Specialist